hersche/jobManagement/README.md

    * Livesearch [jobname, jobplace, jobleader, jobcomment, companyname]
    * Show inactive
 * SingleView (if you just use 1 company.. more limited)
-* Encryption by pycrypto (experimental, but should work, include changing of content, but needs restart!! and doesn't work for windows, when there's no pycrypto for python 3.. but just let it be like the lemon tree ;)
+* Encryption by pycrypto (experimental, but should work, include changing of content, <del>but needs restart!!</del> and doesn't work for windows, when there's no pycrypto for python 3.. but just let it be like the lemon tree ;)
+<h3>Passwords and Programreseting</h3>
+Since encryption, the dev-Database is often encrypted.
+If you like to test it out of the box, use the password "haha" or "hihi", sometimes it change betwen them 4 testing.
+To make a "factory reset" just delete the file jobmanagement.db .
 <h3>Install in *buntu</h3>
 open console and put in:
 sudo apt-get install python3-pyqt4 python3 python3-crypto